Nemo-0001/Path-Star/README.md

-# Path Star: Smart Stick for the Visually Impaired
+# Path Star: Smart cane for the Visually Impaired

 ## Project Overview